Boron, California Operations

 Refining boron

-Testing and Storing
+Testing and storing

 At each stage of the process, borate samples are taken for quality checks.
 Our onsite laboratories enable instant analyses and adjustments.